ZemanOndrej/DotVVMWebSocketExtension/README.md

 # BcThesis-DotVVMExtension
 ## TODO
-* hub property in viewmodel and socket path on frontend
+* hub property in viewmodel
-* better resource management
 * unit tests
+* handle more tasks properly for one connection
+* sample app
-* viewmodel diff sends {} in some responses
+* Facade Object in task